 Just outside of Orlando in Lakeland is 260 acres of wildlife preserve home to animals from all over the world.
 Safari Wilderness offers off-road safari tours in the comfort of a vehicle.
 Or for the more adventurous explorers, try exploring the ranch by kayak or on the back of a camel.
 You can also feed ring-tailed lemurs, budgies, and a guinea pig colony.

 Take your date kayaking with bioluminescent organisms in Cocoa Beach.
 This over-water experience will have you brushing your paddle through luminous organisms.
 In the summer months, the bioluminescence comes from dinoflagellates, a type of marine plankton.
 For the most illuminating date night, book your tour during as close to a new moon as possible.
-Our favorite local companies are A Day Away Kayaking Tours and Get Up and Go Kayaking.
+Our favorite local companies are A Day Away Kayaking Tours.

 Just Northwest of Orlando in Crystal River you can swim with Florida’s gentle sea cows–the manatee.
 Manatees flock to Florida’s temperate spring waters in the winter months, when this tour is best enjoyed.
 There are also dozens of places throughout Central Florida to see manatees.
 Check out our list here.